Read original in AP NEWS.

 Former Democratic Gov. Phil Bredesen co-founded both Nashville-based companies.
 Clearloop will keep running under its brand name and CEO co-founder Laura Zapata will continue leading the company.

-Clearloop offers agreements that enable companies to compensate for their carbon emissions impact by paying to fund new solar panels in communities with the dirtiest electric grids.
+Clearloop offers agreements that enable companies to compensate for their carbon emissions impact by paying to fund new solar panels in communities with carbon intense electric grids.
 The company says its partners vary in size and include Intuit, Hello Bello and Patch.

 Silicon Ranch is the U.S. solar platform for Shell.
 The company has already struck longer-term agreements with the Tennessee Valley Authority on solar installments to offset carbon emissions for large companies.